webplatform/docs-wpd/Getting_Started/index.md

 WebPlatform uses the [http://styleguide.yahoo.com/ Yahoo Style Guide] to ensure text content is presented consistently on all pages.

+== Creating a new page ==

+After you have identified an idea for a new page you want to create and [[WPD:Editors_Guide/step_2_communicate_with_the_online_community| alerted the team]] of your plans, the next step is to determine the canonical URL where the content will live.
+For details on how to choose your page's URL, see the [[WPD:Topic Hierarchy| Topic Hierarchy page]].

+Once you have the URL for the new page, use the New Page form to create the page using the proper template, at the appropriate URL.

 ===Guides to creating pages===

 The guides listed here provide information about creating specific types of pages - for a specific namespace or concept.
 You can also author pages that cover a specific API or create reference pages.
 * [[WPD:Content/Tutorials_and_concept_articles]]
 * [[WPD:Creating_API_pages]]
 * [[WPD:Content/Reference_articles]]

-To get detailed information about creating new pages, see [[WPD:Editors_Guide/step_6_author_or_upload_new_content| Step 6 of the Editor's Guide]].

-== Creating a new page ==

-After you have identified an idea for a new page you want to create and [[WPD:Editors_Guide/step_2_communicate_with_the_online_community| alerted the team]] of your plans, the next step is to determine the canonical URL where the content will live.
-For details on how to choose your page's URL, see the [[WPD:Topic Hierarchy| Topic Hierarchy page]].

-Once you have the URL for the new page, use the New Page form to create the page using the proper template, at the appropriate URL.

 '''Steps for creating a new page'''